Prince1314-patel/Multi-speaker-diarization/README.md

 # Multi-Speaker Meeting Transcription System

-A robust, scalable system for transcribing meetings with multiple speakers, supporting major audio formats (WAV, MP3, etc.), using Groq Whisper API for transcription and pyannote.audio for speaker diarization.
+A robust, scalable system for transcribing meetings with multiple speakers, supporting major audio formats (WAV, MP3, etc.), using local OpenAI Whisper for transcription and pyannote.audio for speaker diarization.

 ## Features
 - Accepts WAV, MP3, and other major audio formats